spacemonkeydelivers/riscv_security_contest_project/README.md

 `cd $BUILD_DIR ; tail -f tests/zephyr_philosophers/io.txt` - this way you can
 see what is printed to the uart port as the simulation goes on.

-Please do note for tests that depend on the timer functionality the simulation process is quite slow.
+Please do note, that for tests that depend on the timer functionality the simulation process is quite slow.
 For example, one may have to wait about **4 minutes** for an `eating philosopher` to become a `thinking philosopher`.

 **Important note:** for zephyr-based tests "test exit code" , reported by `ctest` does not indicate the actual pass/fail status of the test.
 To figure out how